kogrees/Blinkit-Sales-Analysis-Dashboard/README.md

 ## 🚦 Running the Project

 1. Download the Power BI (.pbix) file
+2. Download the Dataset (.xlsx) file
-2. Open it in Power BI Desktop
+3. Open it in Power BI Desktop
-3. Refresh the dataset if needed
+4. Refresh the dataset if needed
-4. Explore the interactive dashboard
+5. Explore the interactive dashboard

 ## 🎞️ Preview